markcheret/footnotes/readme.txt

 = 2.1.2 =
 - Bugfix: Layout: Reference container: Backlinks: no underline on hover cell when combining identicals is on
-- Bugfix: Dashboard: priority level settings for all other hooks
+- Bugfix: Dashboard: priority level settings for all other hooks, thanks to @nikelaos
 - Update: Dashboard: WordPress documentation URLs of the hooks
-- Update: Dashboard: feature description for the hooks priority level settings (not yet localized)
+- Update: Dashboard: feature description for the hooks priority level settings, thanks to @nikelaos

 = 2.1.1 =
 - Bugfix: Combining identical footnotes: fix dead links, ensure referrer-backlink bijectivity, thanks to @happyches